Frequently Asked Questions

 Can I live on campus, and if so, can I bring a car?

 Parking is both plentiful and free for all current students, including freshmen.
-Student parking permits can be obtained in the Business and Finance Office of the campus.
+Student parking permits can be obtained by filling out the online request form and visiting the campus Safety Office.

 How safe is the campus?